-I’ve seen many couples survive (and thrive) after infidelity rocked their world, not because they were stronger or smarter than other couples, but because they put these two key principles to work for them.
+I’ve seen many couples save their marriage after infidelity rocked their world, not because they were stronger or smarter than other couples, but because they put these two key principles to work for them.
 In fact, I’d like to introduce you to one of those couples now.

 His name is Petir.
 He’s a German expat who flies commercial airplanes for a living.
 He called me for help after his wife walked out of his life on the 4th of July.
 When she left, she left everything, including the dog, all her designer clothes, and a budding career as a pastry chef in Chicago, to live with a female lover in Missouri.
 After hearing his story, my heart went out to this guy.

 Between you and me, I gotta say it didn’t look so good.

 I knew from experience that when dealing with same-sex infidelity, the prognosis for the partner left behind is not great.
 This guy was clearly in love with his wife.
 It was hard enough to handle her cheating, but with another woman?
 The level of deceit, the feelings of betrayal, embarrassment, and insecurity shoot up to another level.